 Here are a few of my personal favorites:

-Additionally, if you’re looking for sides to serve, you can’t go wrong with a beautiful Fresh Fruit Board or Broiled Grapefruit with Mint Sugar.
+Additionally, if you’re looking for sides to serve, you can’t go wrong with a beautiful Fresh Fruit Board or Broiled Grapefruit with Mint Sugar

 Make Ahead and Storage Tips

-Making this crispy sweet potato hash ahead of time can save you a lot of time and effort throughout the work week.
+Making this crispy sweet potato hash ahead of time can save you a lot of time and effort throughout the workweek.
 If you’d like to prep a big batch (feel free to double or triple the recipe) on Sunday and reheat it throughout the week for a quick, nutritious, filling breakfast, here are a few tips to keep things tasting as fresh as possible.

 • Cook the hash as is.
 The sweet potato and cauliflower breakfast hash can be cooked fully according to recipe instructions up to 5 days in advance.
 Allow it to cool to room temperature, divide it between individual-sized serving containers, and refrigerate until ready to eat.